LadyJo02/cardioscope_app/README.md

 ## Citation

-If you use CardioScope or its components in academic work, please cite using the metadata provided in `CITATION.cff`.
+If you use CardioScope or its components in academic work, please cite using the metadata provided in [CITATION](CITATION.cff)

 You may also cite the project as: